benedekh/bigdata-projects/README.md

 Flight records in USA are stored and some of them are made available for research purposes at [Statistical Computing](http://stat-computing.org/dataexpo/2009/the-data.html).
 The data are separated by year from 1987 to 2008.
 The attributes include the common properties a flight record have (e.g. date, origin and destination airports, air time, scheduled and actual departure and arrival times, etc).

 During a practical course called 'Big Data Analytics Tools with Open-Source Platforms' at BME we had a homework assignment which contained two questions.
 The questions had to be answered by implementing a data analysis chain, that retrieves the neccesary information from the input files.
 We could use several technologies from the Hadoop Framework.
-I used Spark and native Java MapReduce.
+I used Apache Spark™ and native Java MapReduce.

 **We had to work with the dataset of year 2008, that has been stored on the [datasets branch](https://github.com/benedekh/bigdata-projects/tree/datasets) of this as well.**